homebaseio/homebase-react/README.md

-# create-homebase-app
+# homebase-react-examples

-One day soon, this will be a fancy tool.
-Right now you can use old fashioned Git to clone this repo and run our examples.
+You can clone this repo to have ready to run [homebase-react](https://github.com/homebaseio/homebase-react) examples.

 ## Examples
 [Counter Example](https://github.com/homebaseio/create-homebase-app/tree/main/examples/counter-example)